cresset-template/cresset/README.md

 [compatibility matrix](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions)
 for compatible versions of the CUDA driver and CUDA Toolkit.

-2. Install [Docker](https://docs.docker.com/get-docker) if not already installed and update to a recent version compatible with Docker Compose V2 (v20.10+ is recommended).
+2. Install [Docker](https://docs.docker.com/get-docker) (v20.10+ is recommended)
+or update to a recent version compatible with Docker Compose V2.
 Docker incompatibility with Docker Compose V2 is also a common issue for new users.
 Note that Windows users may use WSL (Windows Subsystem for Linux).
 Cresset has been tested on Windows 11 WSL with the Windows CUDA driver and Docker Desktop.